Medically reviewed by Drugs.com. Last updated on Jan 29, 2024.

+Because of the risks of hepatotoxicity and embryo-fetal toxicity, bosentan may be prescribed only through the Bosentan REMS Program.
 Use of bosentan may result in hepatotoxicity or liver failure.
 Measure serum aminotransferase levels prior to initiation of treatment and then monthly.
 Stop treatment if liver aminotransferase elevations are accompanied by clinical symptoms of hepatotoxicity, or increases in bilirubin greater than or equal to 2 times ULN occur.
-Use of bosentan is very likely to produce major birth defects if used by pregnant women.
+Use of bosentan is likely to produce major birth defects if used by pregnant women.
 Exclude pregnancy before initiation of therapy and prevent pregnancy thereafter by the use of 2 forms of reliable contraception for the duration of treatment and for 1 month after stopping bosentan.
 If the patient has an intrauterine device (IUD) or tubal sterilization, no other contraception is needed.
-Monthly pregnancy tests should be obtained.
-Bosentan may be prescribed only through the Tracleer(R) REMS Program .
+Monthly pregnancy tests should be obtained .

-This medicine is available only under a special restricted distribution program called the Tracleer Access Program (T.A.P.).
+This medicine is available only under a special restricted distribution program called the Tracleer REMS (risk evaluation and mitigation strategy) Program.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.